Learn More About Sound Engineering!

 Are you just getting started into sound engineering?
 Do you want to learn some of the basic essentials that every sound technician should know?
 Are you a church music director who wants his sound men to understand a few fundamentals of sound systems?
 Perhaps you already have professional audio experience and knowledge, but are looking for resources to train someone just beginning.

-Below is a list of professionally written, quality audio engineering educational literature available at no charge covering many important topics basic to the operation of sound reinforcement systems.
+Below is a list of high quality audio engineering educational literature and other resources available at no charge covering many important topics basic to the operation of sound reinforcement systems.

 For Beginners/Junior Technician Training

-Shure Guide to Audio for Houses of Worship (pdf)
+• Shure Audio Systems Guide for Houses of Worship (pdf)

 A great introduction to the basics of microphones, equalizers and the fundamentals of sound (dB, Hz, etc.).
 I'd suggest this for someone responsible for the basic operation of a sound system who isn't necessarily interested in becoming a "sound expert."
 This booklet is not overwhelmingly technical.
 The details it shares are clearly presented.